Edit

 2. In the formula bar, replace the default value of 100 with the following formula: Slider1.Value.

-Now our component's SliderValue property will reflect the value of the slider inside the component, which can then be read from the consuming app.
+Now the component's SliderValue property reflects the value of the slider inside the component, which the consuming app can read.

 Function property

 A function property contains an expression that returns a value.
-Typically, the function takes some arguments which it uses to calculate or determine the value to return.
+Typically, the function takes arguments that it uses to calculate the value to return.

 Note